Case: Failed to expand VMFS datastore

 Protect VMware VMs in datastore with reliable backup tool

 For enterprise, data security is crucial for business development.
 Here, I’d like to use the professional VMware backup solution AOMEI Cyber Backup to schedule a VMware backup task.
 It is easy to use since all steps are based on clicks, and it offers an error-free and affordable backup & recovery plan for VMware virtual machines.
+It supports both paid and free versions of VMware ESXi 6.0-7.0.

 You can download the 30-day free trial to experience its features: